 Basilea focuses on anti-infectives and oncology.
 Lead products are Cresemba (an antifungal), which is approved in the US and Europe, and Zevtera (an anti-MRSA broad-spectrum antibiotic), approved in many European and non-European countries for pneumonia.

 Basilea has two approved hospital-based products: Cresemba (severe mould infections) and Zevtera (bacterial infections).
-Multiple licensing/distribution agreements are in place for Cresemba and Zevtera which should drive top-line growth: including Pfizer, which markets Cresemba in Europe (ex Nordics) and other territories, and Astellas, which markets Cresemba in the US.
-Phase III registration trials in the US are ongoing for Zevtera in ABSSSI (top line H219) and in SAB (top line H221), both are required for a US FDA submission.
-Basilea’s oncology pipeline is spearheaded by in-licensed asset derazantinib (pan-FGFR inhibitor), which is in a Phase II registration study for intrahepatic cholangiocarcinoma that reported promising interim data in January.
-A Phase I/II study for derazantinib in patients with advanced urothelial cancer is expected to initiate mid-2019, using both a monotherapy and combination approach with Roche’s PD-L1 antibody atezolizumab (Tecentriq).
+Multiple licensing/distribution agreements are in place for Cresemba and Zevtera and should drive top-line growth, including with Pfizer and Astellas, which market Cresemba in Europe (ex Nordics) and the US, respectively.
+In August, Basilea reported positive top-line data for Zevtera in the first cross-supportive Phase III study TARGET; top-line data from the ERADICATE study are expected in H221 and both are required for a US FDA submission.
+Basilea’s oncology pipeline is spearheaded by derazantinib (pan-FGFR inhibitor), which is in a Phase II potential registration study for intrahepatic cholangiocarcinoma and a Phase I/II study in patients with advanced urothelial cancer.
+Top-line data from a Phase IIa study investigating BAL101553 in glioblastoma and ovarian cancer patients can be expected before end-2019.

 There is an ever-increasing need for therapeutic agents that are efficacious against drug-resistant strains of bacteria (eg MRSA), fungus or cancer.
 Hence, the opportunities for Zevtera, Cresemba and Basilea’s oncology pipeline could be significant.